 - 2. The primary symptoms of eutrophication are useful as a means to detect eutrophication before secondary symptoms develop.
 Phytoplankton blooms (as measured by chlorophyll-a concentrations) can impair primary contact recreation. - 3.
 Assessment units are impaired for nutrients per Env-Wq 1703.14 if there is an impairment for one of the primary symptoms of eutrophication.
 A quantitative assessment methodology for primary contact is only available for chlorophyll-a concentrations in water.
-The impairments will be specifically for nitrogen because nitrogen is the limiting nutrient in estuaries.
+The impairments will be specifically for nitrogen because nitrogen is the limiting nutrient in marine waters.

-Indicator 5: Color, foam, debris, scum, slicks, odors, surface floating solids
+Indicator 5: Color, Foam, Debris, Scum, Slicks, Odors, Surface Floating Solids

 The General Water Quality Criteria (Env-Wq 1703.03) require that surface waters be free of substances which: float as foam, debris, or scum; produce odor, color, taste, or turbidity making the water unsuitable for the designated use; or interfere with recreational activities (Env-Wq 1703.03 (c)(1) b, c, & e).
-Two common examples of scums are those produced by cyanobacteria blooms which produce a human health risk and iron scums that may be the result on landfill leachate or fill activities.
+Two common examples of scums are those produced by cyanobacteria blooms, which produce a human health risk, and iron scums that may be the result of landfill leachate or fill activities.